-The Issuer relies on third parties and affiliates for important products and services.
+The Issuer relies on third parties for important products and services.

-Third party vendors and certain affiliated companies provide key components of the Issuer's business infrastructure such as loan and deposit servicing systems, back office and business process support, information technology production and support, internet connections and network access.
-Relying on these third parties and affiliated companies can be a source of operational and regulatory risk to the Issuer, including with respect to security breaches affecting such parties.
-The Issuer is also subject to risk with respect to security breaches affecting the vendors and other parties that interact with these service providers.
-As the Issuer's interconnectivity with these third parties and affiliated companies increases, the Issuer increasingly faces the risk of operational failure with respect to their systems.
+Third party vendors provide key components of the Issuer's business infrastructure such as loan and deposit servicing systems, internet connections and network access.
+Third parties can be sources of operational risk to the Issuer, including with respect to security breaches affecting such parties.
+The Issuer is also subject to risk with respect to security breaches affecting the vendors and other parties that interact with its third party vendors.
+As the Issuer's interconnectivity with these third parties increases, the Issuer increasingly faces the risk of operational failure with respect to their systems.
 The Issuer may be required to take steps to protect the integrity of its operational systems, thereby increasing its operational costs and potentially decreasing customer satisfaction.
-In addition, any problems caused by these third parties or affiliated companies, including as a result of them not providing the Issuer their services for any reason, or performing their services poorly, could adversely affect the Issuer's ability to deliver products and services to customers and otherwise conduct its business, which could lead to reputational damage and regulatory investigations and intervention.
+Any problems caused by these third parties, including as a result of their not providing the Issuer their services for any reason, their performing their services poorly or employee misconduct, could adversely affect the Issuer's ability to deliver products and services to customers and otherwise to conduct business.
 Replacing these third party vendors could also entail significant delays and expense.
-Further, the operational and regulatory risk the Issuer faces as a result of these arrangements may be increased to the extent that it restructures such arrangements.
-Any restructuring could involve significant expense to the Issuer and entail significant delivery and execution risk which could have a material adverse effect on its business, operations and financial condition.